Para Badminton World C’ships: Pramod Bhagat defends title; Suhas Yathiraj, Krishna Nagar win gold

 The men’s doubles SU5 pair of Chirag Baretha and Raj Kumar also won a silver medal after losing 17-21, 18-21 to the pair from Malaysia, whereas the women’s doubles SL3-SU5 pair of Manasi Joshi and Thulasimathi Murugesan also lost 20-22, 17-21 in the final against the pair from Indonesia.

-The women’s doubles SH6 pair of Rachana Patel and Nithya Sri also settled for a silver medal after retiring midway from their final against China.
+The women’s doubles SH6 pair of Rachana Patel and Nithya Sri also won a silver medal after retiring midway from their final against China.